-2.3.9.5 PEQ
+2.3.9.5 PEQ (Parametric Equalizer)

 A Parametric Equalizer is an adjustable filter to attenuate or boost a signal frequency content of an audio signal.
 The PEQ allows for multiple frequency bands, or filters, with adjustable parameters.
+A selection of 5-, 8- and 12-band PEQ is available.

 Type: Parametric Equalizer is the default option.
-Lowshelf adds a filter controlling frequency below a certain point, highshelf does the opposite.
+Lowshelf adds a filter controlling frequency below a certain point, Highshelf does the opposite.
 Lowpass adds a cut off point where all frequency content above the cut off point will be removed.
-The highpass does the opposite to a lowpass filter.
+The Highpass does the opposite to a lowpass filter.

-Frequency(Hz): Determines the center frequency of the filter.
+Frequency (Hz): Determines the center frequency of the filter.